 4.6.8.
-Adverse events are investigated using a restorative practice approach, to identify underlying systems issues, and this information is used to improve safety.
+Clinical incidents are investigated using a restorative practice approach – to identify underlying systems issues – and this information is used to improve safety.

 4.6.9.
-Open Disclosure processes are in line with the Australian open disclosure framework (ACSQHC 2013).
-Additional information on Open Disclosure is included in the Open Arms Clinical Risk Management Policy (203).
+Open disclosure processes are in line with the Australian open disclosure framework (ACSQHC 2013).
+Additional information on open disclosure is included in the Clinical Risk Management Policy (203).

 5.1.
 The National Manager:

 - ensures appropriate systems and processes are in place to maintain the quality and safety of services

 - promotes an organisational culture that values the pursuit of excellence in care, the identification of system issues and collaborative development of strategies to improve care.

 - ensures that service improvement and clinical incident review recommendations are routine components of performance feedback in Open Arms regions

 - ensures that systems are in place to monitor the delivery of services, including reporting of clinical incidents.

 5.3.
 The Assistant National Manager National Operations (roles now within the Mental Health and Wellbeing Services Division):